Create queries in System Center Configuration Manager

-You can use this topic to help you create or import queries in System Center Configuration Manager.
+This article describes how to create and import queries in System Center Configuration Manager.

-Use this procedure to help you create queries in Configuration Manager.
+Use this procedure to create a query in Configuration Manager.

-In the Monitoring workspace, choose Queries.
-Then, on the Home tab, in the Create group, choose Create Query.
+In the Monitoring workspace, select Queries.
+On the Home tab, in the Create group, select Create Query.

-On the General tab of the Create Query Wizard, specify a unique name and an optional comment for the query.
+On the General tab of the Create Query Wizard, specify a unique name and, optionally, a comment for the query.

-If you want to import an existing query to use as a basis for the new query, choose Import Query Statement.
-In the Browse Query dialog box, select an existing query that you want to import, and then choose OK.
+If you want to import an existing query to use as a basis for the new query, select Import Query Statement.
+In the Browse Query dialog box, select a query that you want to import, and then select OK.

 In the Object Type list, select the type of object that you want the query to return.
-The following table describes some examples of the type of object you can search for:
+This table describes some examples of the types of objects you can search for:

-Object type Description System Resource Use to search for typical system attributes, such as the NetBIOS name of a device, the client version, the client IP address, and Active Directory Domain Services information.
-User Resource Use to search for typical user information, such as user names, user group names, and security group names.
-Deployment Use to search for typical attributes of a deployment, such as the deployment name, the schedule, and the collection that it was deployed to.
+Object type Description System Resource Use to search for typical system attributes, like the NetBIOS name of a device, the client version, the client IP address, and Active Directory Domain Services information.
+User Resource Use to search for typical user information, like user names, user group names, and security group names.
+Deployment Use to search for typical attributes of a deployment, like the deployment name, the schedule, and the collection that it was deployed to.

-On the General tab in the <Query Name> Statement Properties dialog box, specify the attributes that this query returns and how they are to be displayed.
-Choose the New icon to add a new attribute.
-You can also choose Show Query Language to enter or edit the query directly in WMI Query Language (WQL).
-For examples of WMI queries, see the Example WQL queries section in this topic.
+On the General tab of the <Query Name> Statement Properties dialog box, specify the attributes that the query returns and how they should be displayed.
+Select the New icon to add a new attribute.
+You can also select Show Query Language to enter or edit the query directly in WMI Query Language (WQL).
+For examples of WMI queries, see the Example WQL queries section in this article.

 On the Criteria tab of the <Query Name> Statement Properties dialog box, specify criteria that are used to refine the results of the query.
-For example, you could return only resources that have a site code of XYZ in the query results.
+For example, you could return only resources that have a site code of XYZ.
 You can configure multiple criteria for a query.

 If you create a query that contains no criteria, the query will return all devices in the All Systems collection.

-On the Joins tab in the <Query Name> Statement Properties dialog box, you can combine data from two different attributes into your query results.
+On the Joins tab of the <Query Name> Statement Properties dialog box, you can combine data from two different attributes into your query results.
 Although Configuration Manager automatically creates query joins when you choose different attributes for your query result, the Joins tab provides more advanced options.
-The attribute classes that System Center 2012 Configuration Manager supports are shown in the following table:
+Configuration Manager supports these attribute classes:

-Join type Description Inner Displays only matching results—always used by joins that are created automatically.
+Join type Description Inner Displays only matching results.
+Always used by joins that are created automatically.
 Left Displays all results for the base attribute and only the matching results for the join attribute.
-Right Displays all the results for the join attribute and only the matching results for the base attribute.
-Full Displays all the results for both the base attribute and the join attribute.
+Right Displays all results for the join attribute and only the matching results for the base attribute.
+Full Displays all results for both the base attribute and the join attribute.

-For more information about how to use join operations, see your SQL Server documentation.
+For more information about how to use join operations, see the SQL Server documentation.

-On the General tab of the Create Query Wizard, specify whether the results of this query aren't limited to the members of a collection, whether they are limited to the members of a specified collection, or whether there is a prompt for a collection each time the query is run.
+On the General tab of the Create Query Wizard, specify that the results of the query aren't limited to the members of a collection, that they are limited to the members of a specified collection, or that a prompt for a collection appears each time the query is run.

 Complete the wizard to create the query.
-The new query is displayed in the Queries node in the Monitoring workspace.
+The new query appears in the Queries node in the Monitoring workspace.

-Use this procedure to help you import a query into Configuration Manager.
+Use this procedure to import a query into Configuration Manager.
 For information about how to export queries, see How to manage queries in System Center Configuration Manager.

-In the Monitoring workspace, choose Queries.
-On the Home tab, in the Create group, choose Import Objects.
+In the Monitoring workspace, select Queries.
+On the Home tab, in the Create group, select Import Objects.

-On the MOF File Name page of the Import Objects Wizard, choose Browse to select the Managed Object Format (MOF) file that contains the query that you want to import.
+On the MOF File Name page of the Import Objects Wizard, select Browse to select the Managed Object Format (MOF) file that contains the query that you want to import.

-Review information about the query to be imported and then complete the wizard.
-The new query is displayed on the Queries node in the Monitoring workspace.
+Review the information about the query to be imported and then complete the wizard.
+The new query appears on the Queries node in the Monitoring workspace.

-This section contains example WMI queries that you can use in your hierarchy or modify for other purposes.
-To use these queries, choose Show Query Language in the Query Statement Properties dialog box.
-Then, copy and paste the query into the Query Statement field.
+This section contains example WQL queries that you can use in your hierarchy or modify for other purposes.
+To use these queries, select Show Query Language in the Query Statement Properties dialog box.
+Then copy and paste the query into the Query Statement field.

 Use the wildcard character